-Price ranges reported include an average freight cost to the customers’ location, duties if applicable, but VAT is not included.
+Price ranges reported include an average freight cost to the customers’ location as well as duties if applicable, although VAT is not included.

 More free plastics newsPlastic resin (PP, LDPE, LLDPE ,HDPE, PVC, GPS; HIPS, PET, ABS) prices, polymer market trends, and more...

 - Shortage pushes Europe’s ABS markets to multi-year highs